Italy professor says has found world's oldest complete Torah

 "A Jew who was a librarian at the university examined the scroll in 1889 for a catalogue and wrote '17th century followed by a question mark,'" Perani said in a telephone interview.

-"I realised that the style of the writing was older than the 17th century so I consulted with other experts," he said of the scroll, which measures 36 metres by 64 cm (39 yards by 25 inches).
+"I realized that the style of the writing was older than the 17th century so I consulted with other experts," he said of the scroll, which measures 36 meters by 64 cm (39 yards by 25 inches).

 He said the scroll showed many graphical features and scribal devices that were no longer used by copyists of Hebrew scripts in the 17th century.